 I am excited to announce the upcoming publication (2015) of The Color of Food book by New Society Press.
 The book comes from my multimedia project started in 2010 to share stories of food sovereignty in communities of color.
-Created to amplify, preserve and celebrate the stories of Black, Latino, Indigenous & Asian farmers and food activists working to revolutionize the food system in our communities.
+The project was created to amplify, preserve and celebrate the stories of Black, Latino, Indigenous & Asian farmers and food activists working to revolutionize the food system in our communities.

-The project will ultimately culminate into a photo documentary book (currently in production), but for now you can see bits and pieces of the project here:
+The book will soon be available for pre-order, but for now you can see bits and pieces of the project here:

 Storytelling & Photography

 The Color of Food is photographic and documentary in nature because I wanted to capture the personal stories of these farmers while also changing the image of agriculture as it is currently portrayed in the media.
 This project is not only political in its message, but also helps us celebrate and preserve the history, tradition and beautiful culture that make up our agriculture communities.
 While revealing firsthand the relationship between race and food through the portraits and stories of our Black, Asian, Native and Latino farmers, the Color of Food explores agricultural history, traditional knowledge passed down over generations of farming and an inherited connection to our land.
 This photo documentary also addresses the movement for food sovereignty – a term that means gaining control over all aspects of our food – including issues like land loss and farmworkers’ rights which we see taking place globally today.

 I hope the voices and faces of the Color of Food project can repaint the picture of food and agriculture for people of color, inspire new brothers and sisters to connect with the land, and preserve and share these vital stories widely.